ciradu2204/Fashion-website/README.md

 # SheCanCode.git

-The fashion website brings together all the fashion brands in Rwanda.
+The fashion website brings together all the fashion brands in Rwanda together